ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## Claims That Include Keys

 This document defines no claims that contain cryptographic keys.
-When claims are defined that include cryptographic keys, they SHOULD use COSE_Key {{RFC9052}} in CBOR-encoded tokens or JSON Web Key {{RFC7517}} in JSON-encoded tokens.

-{{RFC7800}} defines a proof-of-possion/confirmation claim named "cnf" that can hold a cryptographic key for JWTs.
-{{RFC8747}} does the same for CWTs with claim key 8.
-These particular claims are defined for authentication and authorization.
-Their semantics don't translate to attestation and they SHOULD NOT be used in an EAT.
+Future specifications may extend EAT to offer key attestation functionality.

 # Detached EAT Bundles {#DEB}